sakerMS/strangeloop-bootstrap/docs/deployment_guide.md

 ### **Group Policy Deployment**

 Create a Group Policy script that:
-1. Downloads the launcher to user's temp directory
+1. Downloads the single setup script to user's directory
-2. Executes with predefined parameters
+2. Executes with zero configuration required
-3. Cleans up after completion
+3. All functionality self-contained in one file

 ### **SCCM/Intune Deployment**

-Package the launcher script with:
+Package the setup script for:
-1. Predefined BaseUrl pointing to internal repository
+1. Silent execution in enterprise environments
-2. Silent execution parameters
+2. Predefined project directories
 3. Logging for deployment tracking

 ## 🔄 **Maintenance**

-### **Updating Scripts**
+### **Updating the Script**

-1. Update scripts in your repository
+1. Update `setup_strangeloop.ps1` in your repository
-2. Users automatically get latest version on next run
+2. Users automatically get latest version on next download
-3. No need to redistribute - launcher always downloads fresh copies
+3. No dependencies to manage - single file deployment

 ### **Version Control**